xibosignage/xibo-manual/source/en/displays_groups.md

 To assign members to this group dynamically:

-- tick the Dynamic Group checkbox on the form to reveal additional form fields.
+- Tick the Dynamic Group checkbox on the form to reveal additional form fields.
 - Filter criteria for Dynamic Groups is in the format of regular expressions, but can also be simple string comparisons.
 The expressions should be separated by a comma and can be negated with a `-` prefix.

 {tip}